 Flies. yeah, they’re gross, but we’re not here to talk about that.
 We’re here to appreciate the magnificence belonging even to those creatures attracted to slimy carrion (they can smell it from 10 miles away!) or the ever delicious ex-scream-ment. (halloween puns may or may not be essential to an october blog. discuss).

-Scientists (there they are again…) have actually created flight simulators for flies, hooking them up to a mini harness that records their movements and electrodes that monitor brain reactions. can we take a moment to picture some labcoat trying to get a tiny harness on a fly. moment.
-Anyway, robot builders are stoked because they want to make a robot that can react automatically to their surroundings with the sensory data systems similar to a fly’s brain, which is simpler and more efficient than ours.
+Scientists (there they are again…) have actually created flight simulators for flies, hooking them up to a mini harness that records their movements and electrodes that monitor brain reactions.
+Can we take a moment to picture some lab coat trying to get a tiny harness on a fly? moment.
+Anyway, robot builders are stoked because they want to make a robot that can react automatically to its surroundings with the sensory data systems similar to a fly’s brain, which is simpler and more efficient than ours.

 P.S. cats can see 50-60 FPS, so they can watch TV, but they tend to get bored quickly.
 Probably cuz slo-motion is boring, or you have deplorable tv taste.
 I find the mouse cursor gets better cat-batting results.